-*- coding: utf-8 -*-

 :param wavelet: vector of doubles (numpy array or the

-std::vector container internal to TimeSeries object) defining
+std::vector container internal to TimeSeries object) or TimeSeries

-the wavelet to use to compute deconvolution operator.
+defining the wavelet to use to compute deconvolution operator.

 :param noisedata: vector of doubles (numpy array or the

-std::vector container internal to TimeSeries object) defining
+std::vector container internal to TimeSeries object), TimeSeries, or

 estimation algorithms use noise estimators so this parameter